Data Sources

 This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

-FERPA note: our crime index is reported strictly at the county level.
-We never store, query, or display per-school or per-student crime data.
+FERPA note: crime context is aggregated at the city or county level.
+We never store, query, or display per-school or per-student crime data, and neither geography measures safety at the school itself.

 Programs & Offerings